Renkinios/AERO0035_non_linear_vibration/README.md

 ## Introduction
 The purpose of this project is to identify and simulate the nonlinear vibrations of a 2-degree-of-freedom system.
 The identification process involves three key steps: detection, characterization, and parameter estimation.
 The simulation is conducted using Nonlinear Frequency Responses (NLFRs) and Nonlinear Normal Modes (NNMs).
 Comprehensive details are provided in the accompanying report.
+The overleaf link to the report is [here](https://www.overleaf.com/read/vpkzxfvyhgvq#7ad03e).
+The link for the slides is [here](https://www.overleaf.com/read/tctrtqygsxnv#d2b162).

 ## Requirements